cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 For example, it may run it within a debugging environment, like *gdb*, a command line tool like *Python shell*, or within some Integrated Development Environment (IDE), such as *Visual C++*, *Eclipse* or *PyCharm*.
 Also, the standard output and error streams (`stdout` and `stderr`) remain under the user control and are not sent to the Webots console.
 It is even possible to read the standard input stream (`stdin`) like with any standard program.
-Moreover, starting external controllers remotely allows to run Webots on a different machine than the controller, which can be very useful if the specifications required by the two processes are very different.
+Moreover, starting external controllers remotely allows to run Webots on a different machine than the controller, which can be useful if the specifications required by the two processes are very different.

 > **Note**: If the `robot.synchronization` field is set to `TRUE` Webots will wait for the extern controller to be launched, otherwise the simulation will run whether the controller is started or not.